nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### What is Review deleting feature about?

-The Delete Review mechanism is facilitated by `AddressBook`.
+The delete review mechanism is facilitated by `AddressBook`.
 This feature allows the user to delete a review.

 For the command, the feature extends `Command`, and is implemented as such:
 * `rdel REVIEW_INDEX`